Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Method

 and we use Markov Chain Montel Carlo (MCMC) to estimate the parameters of LSIRM.
-In this way, we can obtain latent positions of $\mathbf{u_j}$ and $\mathbf{v_i}$ on the interaction map $R^{d}$.
-Since we are interested in constructing the topic network, we utilize $\mathbf{u_j}$ and make it as matrices of ${\bf A}_i$.
+In this way, we can obtain latent positions of $\mathbf{u}_j$ and $\mathbf{v}_i$ on the interaction map $\mathbf{R}^{d}$.
+Since we are interested in constructing the topic network, we utilize $\mathbf{v}_i, i=1,\cdots, P$ and make it as matrices of ${\bf A} \in \mathbf{R}^{P\times d}$ where row indicates P number of topics and column indicates d number of dimension of coordinates.